EOSLaoMao/blacklist_plugin/README.md

 ```

 # Feedback & development
-- Any feedbacks and PR are welcome
+- Any feedbacks and PRs are welcome

 # TODO

 Add support for other types of blacklist/whitelist

+---
-- Built with Love by EOSLaoMao Team, peace :)
+Built with Love by EOSLaoMao Team, peace :)